jycc-267/para-convolution/README.md

 image convolution to apply their effects to the input image.
 The size of the input and output image are fixed (i.e., they are the same).
-Thus, results around the border pixels will not be fully accurate because you will need to pad zeros where inputs are not defined.
-You are required to use the a zero-padding when working with pixels that are not defined. **You may not use a library or external source to perform the convolution for you.
-You must implement the convolution code yourself**.
+Thus, results around the border pixels will not be fully accurate since we will need to pad zeros where inputs are not defined.
 The grayscale effect uses a simple algorithm defined below that does not require convolution.

 Each effect is identified by a single character that is described below,